KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man.rst

 Modification of the Quartz configuration
 ----------------------------------------
-The scheduler is configured in knowage/WEB-INF/classes/quartz.properties.
-It is essential to enhance in this file the property *org.quartz.jobStore.driverDelegateClass* with the right value, according to the metadata database in use.
+The scheduler is configured in ``knowage/WEB-INF/classes/quartz.properties``.
+It is essential to enhance in this file the property ``org.quartz.jobStore.driverDelegateClass`` with the right value, according to the metadata database in use.
 Following the possible values:

 .. code-block:: bash